The Basics of a Business Safety Net

-According to most finance and accounting services, if there is one word that carries a lot of weight across different businesses in the US, that word would be liquidity.
-To say that liquidity is important is an understatement.
-If your business lacks liquidity, you will not have adequate financial resources to pay for the upkeep of your business.
-To that end, the main goal here is to make sure that the provider of your financial management services know the value of a strong and reliable safety net.
+Liquidity is a cornerstone of finance and accounting, and it's important to any business.
+If your business lacks liquidity, you won't have adequate financial resources to pay for the upkeep of your business.
+To that end, the main goal here is to make sure that the provider of your financial management services knows the value of a strong and reliable safety net.

 At a certain phase, your business will likely encounter a negative cashflow.
-Such an unfortunate situation could be the result of bad business decisions or the outcomes of a worsening economy.
+Such unfortunate situation could be the result of bad business decisions or the outcomes of a worsening economy.
 Either way, getting through a negative cashflow requires dipping into your cash reserves.
 And you can only do that if you have a business safety net.

-The specifics of your safety net
+The Specifics of your Safety Net

 Assuming that your business is relatively stable, you could easily survive a negative cashflow if you have a safety net amounting to a couple of months’ worth of your regular monthly outflows.
 On the other hand, if your business is volatile, you might need a larger safety net - at least six months’ worth of your regular monthly outflows.
 Of course, these are all based on the assumption that while you are using up your safety net, you are also looking into implementing new strategies to improve your annual revenues.